Arvind Kejriwal flags off 50 low-floor CNG buses | Business

 - India

 ''These vehicles will be involved in enforcing lane discipline.
-From April onwards, we started the lane discipline drive,'' he said at the event.
+From April, we started the lane discipline drive,'' he said at the event.

+According to transport department officials, this is the first time motorcycles have been inducted in the enforcement team.
+This will ensure enforcement teams can enter narrow lanes where cars cannot.

 The government has floated a tender for 1,500 electric buses, and by November next year, 1,800 such buses will be playing on Delhi roads, he said.

 ''We have inducted 50 new low-floor CNG (air-conditioned) buses.
-Form many years, when people faced inconvenience since there were no buses.
-But in the last two three years, electric, CNG, cluster buses have been inducted,'' he added.
+From many years, people faced inconvenience since there were no buses.
+But in the last two-three years, electric, CNG, cluster buses have been inducted,'' he added.

 The new buses will be kept at the new Bawana bus depot. ''This will help rural connectivity.
 There are already 360 cluster bus routes.
 There will be six new routes for these buses that will serve rural areas,'' he said.